 • a comprehensive summary of progress made during the workshop,

 Workshops conclude with a person-driven planning meeting to document the trainee's interests and needs to support the transition to services and opportunities post-workshop.

-Employment Pathway(s): Paid internships and competitive integrated employment.
+Employment Pathway(s): Paid internships, competitive integrated employment, and/or self employment.